 The entire island is set ablaze, the yellow fever which has killed Leclerc decimates the French troops.
 A new war breaks out between France and England.
 The British provide weapons to Dessalines and the French are deprived of their supplies.
-They are defeated at Cape François and allowed to return to their homes, they do, however, retain for a time the Dominican Republic.
+They are defeated at Cape François and allowed to return to France.
+They do, however, retain for a time the Dominican Republic.

 The debt of independence, the poverty of Haiti and the demonization of the Vodun

 This freedom of Blacks was never digested by France.
 So that the Haitian example does not gain momentum in the other French West Indies and even throughout the black world, it was decided to destroy Haiti economically and culturally.
 In 1825, France imposed, on the ground of repairs for the losses related to the end of slavery, the equivalent of US$21 billion to recognize the independence of the country, threatening to send a fleet of 14 boats to restore slavery.
 Haiti only finished paying this abominable and unfair ransom in 1972.

 This debt is the main explanation for the poverty of Haiti, which passed from the status of relatively rich country to the poorest of the Americas.
 Haiti the Heroic has become the laughing stock of the Caribbean.
 In 2004 the Haitian President Jean Bertrand Aristide, determined to celebrate the 200 years of the revolution and to talk about the debt, was deposed by a coup organized by France and the USA.

 The demonization of the Vodun is also rooted in the media treatment of the country.
 This form of Vitalism which served to beat Europeans is mocked, ridiculed absolutely everywhere, even in cinema productions, showed as the flagship of the supposed lack of logic of Africans.
 Such an obsessed attitude, aims to divert the Africans from their spirituality which has given them so much.
 It is a success.

-This country with a prestigious past, has given so much both to the black and American world, and still has so many battles to carry out.
+This country with a prestigious past, has given so much both to the black and American world, and still has many battles to carry out.
 The history of Haiti still needs to be written.